 Despite the challenges of managing a large workforce based in different key urban cities nationwide, the Group remains steadfast in harnessing the talent and passion of each employee by developing a culture that is based on performance and empowerment.
+The Group firmly promotes equality, diversity, and health and well-being in its policies and practices.

-Total number of employees by employment contract and type, gender, and region management, and support staff.
+Nationwide, the Group has 2,234 exceptional employees consisting of faculty, research, management, and support staff.
 Faculty members comprise 66% of the Group's entire workforce.